FEMA Wireless Emergency Alerts

 You cannot opt out of Presidential messages.

-To opt out of receiving other alerts, update your device’s specific settings.
+To stop receiving other alerts, update your device’s specific settings.
 Please check your device manual for instructions.

 Participating in FEMA Wireless Emergency Alerts Providers